Princess047/alx-system_engineering-devops/0x00-shell_basics/README.md

 -script 16 for clean emacs advanced task
 -script 17 for the advanced task 'Tree'
 -script 18 for the fourth advanced task
+-script 19 for the final advanced task 'creating a magic file'